 The Fishermen’s Museum and the RNLI also host Christmas Carol Services.

-A new venture for 2021 is ‘Aprayeratif’.
+A new venture is ‘Aprayeratif’.
 This is a social occasion when church members gather on the beach or elsewhere at 6 p.m. during the summer to enjoy a pre-supper drink (soft or alcoholic) and are invited to give prayerful thanks for something in their lives, however small it might seem.
 There might also be a very short Bible study.
 Please check Pews News in July and August for dates and venues and come along!